-- Hanoi French Hospital (HFH): French private clinic originally created by the French always has a very good press and many French expatriates go there for their current or emergency health care.
+- Hanoi French Hospital (HFH): French private clinic originally created by the French.
+It always has a very good press and many French expatriates go there for their current or emergency health care.

 - Japanese International Eye Hospital (JIEH): Private hospital from Japanese investments is one of the best choices for you if you are looking for an international clinic with proven expertise

 For an expatriate, the question does not even arise.
 It is only natural to take out an international health insurance policy before coming to Vietnam.
 Moreover, if possible, it would be more appropriate for an expatriate to check the health insurance coverage provided by an insurance company and ensure that it covers all hospital care.
-Mothers polish health insurance are of course the one who takes care of medical evacuations and repatriation in case it is necessary to provide care outside Vietnam.
 It is known that in extreme situations, patients are generally evacuated to Bangkok or Singapore, which have facilities that can provide the best treatment and emergency care.

 Temperatures in Vietnam can skyrocket.
 Sunburn, sunstroke and dehydration are major problems for newcomers to the country.
 It is recommended to wear a sunscreen that offers high protection against UV rays.
 Those considering settling in the Vietnamese countryside are also invited to take antimalarial treatment.
 All basic vaccinations must also be done before moving to Vietnam.

 What Insurance Options are available for Expat Residents in Vietnam?